 Put the pressures of the test cycle out of mind.
-In order to know why API testing is so important - especially during healthcare application development - you must take a calm step back to consider exactly what that specific testing does for your organization.
+In order to know why API testing in a healthcare software application is so important - especially during healthcare app development - you must first examine the big picture and discuss what API tests can do for your organization.

-Top-quality API testing improves the coverage of your test cycle, saves resources, and creates a faster, more efficient process.
+Top-quality API testing, with the guidance of strong API testing tools, improves the coverage of your test cycle, saves resources, and creates a faster, more efficient process.

 Improve the Coverage of Your Test Cycle

 There’s an incentive to minimize all delays between development and GUI testing.
-However, only testing the core, code-level functionality of an application will give you a proper evaluation of overall build strength.
+However, only testing the core, code-level functionality of an application gives you a proper evaluation of overall build quality.
 Getting that indication early uncovers the kind of small, detailed problems that can crop up once you enter GUI - problems that can take more work and resources to unwind later in the QA process.

 The time and expense of API testing produce the best results when paired with your engineer’s development work.
-Given the extreme rigors a healthcare application must pass - you can find a detailed checklist for meeting all the HIPAA regulatory standards here - API testing gives you a check-as-you-go advantage further down the release cycle.
+Given the extreme rigors a healthcare app must pass—especially when following this - API testing in healthcare software application gives you a check-as-you-go advantage further down the release cycle.

-Automated API testing frees up your engineers to focus on the high-priority, high-value areas of your application.
-They’re no longer tasked with mundane actions such as manual data entry to mount multiple test executions and the staging and restaging of repetitive test execution.
-Instead, automated API testing helps provide the lightning-speeds needed to remain competitive in the current era of breakneck DevOps.
+Following automated API testing best practices with API testing tools frees up your engineers to focus on the high-priority, high-value areas of your application.
+They’re no longer tasked with mundane actions such as the staging and restaging of repetitive test execution and the manual data entry to mount multiple test executions.
+Instead, automated API testing helps provide the lightning-speeds needed during healthcare app testing to remain competitive in the current era of breakneck DevOps.

 The less time you spend on the manual testing of the GUI phase, the more time and money you’ll save across your project.